+Announcements

-Announcements ISSUE: Lab Results Temporarily, some laboratory test results may not appear when a panel test is selected from the Lab Results widget.
+ISSUE: Lab Results

+some laboratory test results may not appear when a panel test is selected Results widget.

 2.3.5.2.
 Removing Announcement Banners

 There are two methods used to remove a banner from the application Login page: manual and automatic expiration.